 The self-assessment process is run by the Self-Assessment Team, in conjunction with the School’s Human Resources Advisory group and the School’s Equality and Diversity Advisory group.

-- Dr Fehmidah Munir, School Athena SWAN Champion and Reader in Health Psychology
+School Athena SWAN Champion and Reader in Organisational Psychology